C. F. A. Voysey: Architectural work

 Between 1900 and 1910, Voysey obtained a series of commissions that gave him the opportunity to design complete houses, including every detail of the interiors, not only fixtures, but also movable furniture, carpets, curtains and wall coverings.
 The Orchard, Chorleywood, Hertfordshire, designed for himself and his wife in 1899, was the first such house.
 In 1901 came The Pastures at North Luffenham, Rutland; in 1905 Holly Mount, near Beaconsfield, Bucks, and The Homestead at Frinton-on-Sea, Essex.
+He also designed Ty Bronna in Cardiff.

 An interior design carried out in London was Garden Corner (1906) on the Chelsea Embankment.
 In the typical Voysey interior, the low ceilings and deep friezes were white, and the woodwork was unpolished oak, if possible, or cheaper deal, painted white.
 Colours in furnishings, tiled fireplaces and wall and floor coverings were soft and light, for example delicate greens and heathery purples, with a few bright accents of red and turquoise.
 There was no clutter in a Voysey interior: furniture was sparse and the use of pattern in wallpapers, carpets and metalwork was sparing.

 From c.
 1910, Voysey's architectural practice declined, largely because he was out of sympathy with the new fashion for classical forms.
 He reacted against that by introducing details of Gothic origin into his work.
 In 1909, he used a pointed arch in the porch of Brooke End at Henley-in-Arden, Warwickshire, and in the same year he built a miniature courtyard house in Tudor Gothic style at Combe Down, near Bath.
 Unexecuted designs of 1914 for larger houses have eccentric courtyard plans, pointed arches, crenellations and towers.

 Voysey only occasionally obtained commissions for buildings other than country or suburban houses, but when he did he displayed considerable versatility.
 On the restricted site of his Bedford Park house, he abandoned his usual horizontal planning and built a "tower house".
 The two brick-faced terrace houses (1891) that he built in Hans Road, Knightsbridge, London, display great ingenuity in the arrangement of plan and section.
 The Sanderson wallpaper factory (1902) in Chiswick is severely functional in form and faced with white-glazed bricks.
 However, for the fitting out of the offices of the Essex and Suffolk Equitable Insurance Company (designed 1906–9), Capel House, New Broad Street, London, he considered a degree of expensive decoration to be appropriate.

 Voysey designed every detail of his houses, including the furniture.
 His houses were inspired by English vernacular sources of the 16th and early 17th centuries, featuring white roughcast walls with horizontal ribbon windows and huge pitched roofs, and used rough plaster, slate and other materials typical of English farmhouses.